Chase Reynolds

-Chase Reynolds (born October 22, 1987) is an American former professional football running back and special teamer.
+Chase Reynolds (born October 22, 1987) is an American former professional football player who was a running back and special teamer in the National Football League (NFL).
 He was signed by the Seattle Seahawks as an undrafted free agent in 2011.
 He played college football for the Montana Grizzlies.

 Early life

 Reynolds was one of the most prolific running backs in the state of Montana for his years spent at Drummond High School.
 During his four years at Drummond, he set a Montana prep record with 5,261 career rushing yards, and scoring 114 touchdowns in his 44-game career.
 He also averaged 10.1 yards per carry throughout his high school career.
 He was a four-time All-State selection, three-time MVP of the team, and a four-year letterer.
 His football team won three straight Class “C” championships, going a perfect 35–0 under Jim Oberweiser.

 Aside from his football stardom, Reynolds also was a four-year letterer in basketball, and track.
 He was also an all-conference pick in basketball, and a three-time pick in track.